windows7lake/ll_dropdown_menu/README.md

   /// The text style of the confirmation button final TextStyle confirmTextStyle;

+  /// The font weight of the reset button final FontWeight? resetTextWeight;

+  /// The font weight of the confirmation button final FontWeight? confirmTextWeight;

+  /// The text alignment of the reset button final TextAlign? resetTextAlign;

+  /// The text alignment of the confirmation button final TextAlign? confirmTextAlign;

   /// The background color of the reset button final Color resetBackgroundColor;

   /// The background color of the confirmation button final Color confirmBackgroundColor;

+  /// The elevation of the reset button final double resetElevation;

+  /// The elevation of the confirmation button final double confirmElevation;

+  /// The border radius of the reset button final BorderRadius? resetBorderRadius;

+  /// The border radius of the confirmation button final BorderRadius? confirmBorderRadius;

+  /// The border side of the reset button final BorderSide? resetBorderSide;

+  /// The border side of the confirmation button final BorderSide? confirmBorderSide;

   /// The height of the reset button final double resetHeight;